 |Yukon||Yukon Medical Council|

-Step 3: Apply for a job in Canada
+Step 4: Apply for a Job in Canada

-Although this is not necessary for all immigration programs, for example, it is not a prerequisite for Express Entry, we highly recommend trying to find employment before you immigrate to Canada.
-This will not only give you a higher chance of receiving an invitation to apply for permanent residence in Canada but will also give you peace of mind, knowing that when you arrive in Canada you will not have to carry the added stress of finding a job along with all the other arrangements that you will need to make when you first get to Canada such as finding a place to live, opening a bank account, finding a cell phone and internet provider, and so forth.
+It’s a good idea to find employment before you immigrate to Canada.
+This will improve your chance of earning an invitation to apply for permanent residency.
+It will also give you peace of mind, knowing that when you arrive, you won't have to carry the added stress of finding a job, along with all other arrangements that you will need make.

 |Canadian Immigration for Doctors|